RicoSuter/NJsonSchema/README.md

 NJsonSchema for .NET
 ====================

-JSON Schema draft v4 reader and generator for .NET
+JSON Schema draft v4 reader, generator and validator for .NET